Medvedev91/timeto.me/README.md

 The timer starts.
 Then tap the timer icon again to check the "Summary" and "History".

-Then come back and move on to the next topic.
+Then come back here and move on to the next topic.

 # Repeating Tasks